-These birds have similar names, but they look and sound different.
-Learn to identify black-throated blue warblers and black-throated green warblers.
+These birds with similar names look and sound different.
+Learn to ID black-throated blue warblers and black-throated green warblers.

 When identifying black-throated blue warblers, look for field marks like the white belly and white wing spot.
 The male’s dark colors reflect this bird’s favorite migration habitat: in the shadows of undergrowth in eastern woods.
 Females look completely different, with dull olive coloring.